iterorganization/IMAS-Validator/docs/source/courses/basic/explore.rst

 .. _`basic/explore`:

-Exploring rulesets with IMAS validator
+Exploring rulesets with IMAS-Validator
 ======================================

 As more rules become available, we need a way to keep track of them.
-In this section of the training we look at the explore functionality of the IMAS validator tool.
+In this section of the training we look at the explore functionality of the IMAS-Validator tool.

 The explore functionality can be called from the terminal by